 Establish a specific monthly giving form.
 By developing a monthly giving form that is branded to your program you create continuity and awareness.
 Additionally, preselected customized monthly asks based on your donor history and data can increase your conversions by up to 35%.

 Whether your sustainer program is in its infancy, or ready for additional growth, it’s always a good time to start planning and strategizing for your monthly giving program.
-Email Adelie, our Account Director of Digital Marketing, at email@example.com, to get started.
+Email the Digital Marketing team, at firstname.lastname@example.org, to get started.